tallen-hashicorp/vault-pr-ad-testing/README.md

 vault read ad/roles/my-application
 ```

-### Testing getting creds on primary
+### Testing Getting Credentials on Primary

 ```bash
 vault read ad/creds/my-application
 ```

-Using TCP dump, I can see the traffic flow during this as follows.
-This goes from the primary to the AD server
+Using TCP dump, we can observe the traffic flow during this operation, which goes from the primary to the AD server.

 ```mermaid
 sequenceDiagram
     actor c as Client